-A Miraculous Apparition
+A Miraculous Discovery

-According to the book, The Lost Land Of The Dodo, a few of the tortoises survived further and were spotted in 1844 during the Lloyd expedition to Round island off the northern coast of Mauritius.
-In 1870 it came to the light that Mauritius’ then governor, Sir Henry Barkly, was informed of a fascinating fact by Hon.
-William Kerr, who was part of the 1844 expedition.
+According to the book, “The Lost Land Of The Dodo”, a few of the tortoises survived further and were spotted in 1844 during the Lloyd expedition to Round island off the northern coast of Mauritius.
+In 1870, Sir Henry Barkly, the then governor of Mauritius, was informed of a fascinating fact by Hon.
+William Kerr, who was part of that very 1844 expedition.

-It Continues To Survive On Iles Aux Aigrettes
+It Continues To “Survive” On Iles Aux Aigrettes